 Ethics and Public Accountability

 Public accountability is key to local leaders' credibility.
 Learn about the state Ethics Act that dictates proper campaign procedures, rules of conduct and financial disclosure.

 Collaboration and sharing resources across all levels of government are vital to a municipality's success.
 Learn about the roles and responsibilities of federal, state and local governments in South Carolina; how to develop effective working relationships with officials on each level; and how advocacy is a way to ensure councils have the tools they need to lead their hometowns.

 Claims and litigation are unavoidable costs of providing municipal services.
 Explore how to avoid and reduce the number and costs of such claims and understand how public officials can be held individually liable for their actions while carrying out their duties.

 Annexation is an important tool for cities to grow strategically.
-Learn how to prepare and implement a successful annexation plan.
+Learn the requirements for each method of annexation and how to prepare and implement a successful annexation plan.